Bülent Giz

 After finishing his football career, he became a sport journalist.
 He watched the 1958 World Cup as a journalist and saw the Brazilian national football team's football.
 After turning to Turkey he decided to be a football manager and became the first practitioner of Brazilian football style in Turkey.

 Manager career

-His first manager experience was started in Yeşildirek (an İstanbul amateur team which was supported by taxi drivers in European side of the city) as assistant manager.
-He took the team from fourth division in İstanbul.
+His first manager experience was started in Yeşildirek (an Istanbul amateur team which was supported by taxi drivers in European side of the city) as assistant manager.
+He took the team from fourth division in Istanbul.
 The team became champions every year and promoted to 1961–62 Turkish First Football League.
 PTT has promoted to first division while he was coaching this team in 1971–72 Turkish Second Football League.
 Under his management, in 1969–70, Mersin İdmanyurdu fought for championship of then top level division Turkish First Football League 1969–70 but finished fourth by goal average.
 In 1970–71, Mersin İdmanyurdu finished league in 11th place and then he left the team.